Nutella Filled Kiflice

 Now, the part where you shape the kiflice into little crescents.
 Remove the chilled dough from the fridge and divide it into four equal pieces.
 Shape each piece into a smooth ball.
 Start by working with one piece at a time.
 Roll the first dough ball out to a 25 cm circle and cut into 8 wedges.
 If you have a silicone baking mat with measurements, this can be super helpful.
 Place 1/2 a teaspoon of Nutella on the wider side of each wedge and roll the wedge towards its point to enclose the filling.
 Place each rolled kiflica on a baking tray, lined with baking paper.
 Repeat with the remaining dough and filling.
 Bake each tray in the oven for 20-25 minutes at 180°C or until the kiflice are golden brown.
 Keep one tray in the fridge while the other one bakes.
 Allow the kiflice to slightly cool before dusting some icing sugar.
 Serve the kiflice once cooled.

-I like to eat kiflice once they are cooled, almost always with a cold drink.
+I like to eat kiflice once they are slightly cooled but not hot.
 You can serve these on their own or with hot tea, coffee or an iced drink.
 I also love to make them and serve them to friends.

 Looking for more?